-Instead of soil, we used Water Beads (available in the floral arrangement section of garden centers or craft stores).
+Instead of soil, we used Water Beads (aka Orbeez, which are available in the floral arrangement section of garden centers or craft stores).
 After soaking in water the sand grain pellets swell up to hydrated marbles.
 These make watering an especially easy task.

 After letting the water beads hydrate, the project was a simple task that took about thirty minutes.